CodeYourFuture/curriculum/content/js1/sprints/3/prep/index.md

 flowchart TD

+A{Is the time before midday?} -- true --> B[Add am to time string]
-A[Step 1: Extract the hours from the time '23:00', to get '23'] --> B[Step 2: Convert '23' to a number, to get 23]
+A[Step 1: Extract the hours from the time '23:00', to get '23'] --> C[Step 2: Convert '23' to a number, to get 23]
-B --> C{Step 3\nCheck: Are the hours greater than 12?}
+C --> D{Step 3\nCheck: Are the hours greater than 12?}
-C -- true --> D[Step 4: subtract 12 from the hours, to get 11]
+D -- true --> E[Step 4: subtract 12 from the hours, to get 11]
-D --> E[Step 5: add 'pm' to the rest of the time, to get '11:00 pm'] E --> F[Step 6: return the new time]
+F --> G[Step 5: add 'pm' to the rest of the time, to get '11:00 pm'] H --> i[Step 6: return the new time]
 ```

 This approach involves running some code **conditionally**.
 In this case, we're only going to continue doing Steps 4-6 if the condition **hours are greater than 12** is `true`.